 Zero sighed.
-The rambunctious attitude of the players were excitedly speaking out with enthusiasm at killing the mummies in front of them.
-At this rate, it was all good and all in destroying the monsters, but they still needed to be careful not to be killed.
+The unruly attitude of players was excitedly speaking out with enthusiasm at killing the mummies in front of them.
+At this rate, it was all good in destroying the monsters, but they still needed to be careful not to be killed.

 “That’s better than nothing.
-We don’t know how powerful the enemies will be the deeper we go.“
+We are still determining how powerful the enemies will be the deeper we go. “

 “Better than nothing.”

-They continued forward and found there way towards the second level, third, and fourth going deeper into the pyramid.
-Each level they were more and more mummies but they were no change in the monsters.
+They continued forward and found their way toward the second level, third, and fourth going deeper into the Pyramid.
+At each level, there were more and more mummies, but no change in the monsters.

 Zero couldn’t help but feel that something was off.
-Even though they went deeper into the dungeon, they were not many changes that were hindering them from pushing forward.
-It did give the lower level players a large jump in levels, but even still they were a bit far away from the higher level group.
+Even though they went deeper into the dungeon, only a few changes hindered them from pushing forward.
+It did give the lower-level players a large jump in levels, but even still, they were a bit far away from the higher-level group.

 When they arrived at the fifth floor, the group appeared in a large room with open grassland and a small casket with ancient Egyptian writings.
-Ghastly green light appeared from the ground as it lite up the room one-by-one.
-Hieroglyphs lit up the walls
+A ghastly green light appeared from the ground.
+It lit up the room one by one.
+Hieroglyphs lit up the walls.

-“I get the feeling that you won’t like this any more than I do.”
+“I feel you won’t like this any more than I do.”
 Zeraph was carefully walking over to the casket.

 The others spread out to see if they were anything that they could pick up and look for any treasures.
-Zero felt like a thief looking through the room for anything that they could find.
-His hands traced against the runes wondering what each one was saying.
-He got the feeling that the words on the wall would tell a different story if only he could understand.
+Zero felt like a thief looking through the room for anything they could find.
+His hands traced against the runes, wondering what each one was saying.
+He felt that the words on the wall would tell a different story if only he could understand.

 Suddenly he stopped.
-On the wall of the walls were one familiar egyptian words that represented ‘gate of death’ that he remembered while he was studying.
-When he look around a bit more, he realized that it cropped up many times.
-It just that he did not understand why and for what purpose.
+One familiar Egyptian word on the wall represented the ‘gate of death that he remembered while studying.
+When he looked around a bit more, he realized it had cropped up many times.
+It’s just that he needed help understanding why and for what purpose.

 “Did you guys find anything?”
 Zero called out to Agnis and Zeraph.

-“Nothing here, but grass and more grass.”
-Agnis spoke.
-She walked over towards the casket wondering what was inside.
+“Nothing here but grass and more grass,” Agnis spoke.
+She walked over to the casket, wondering what was inside.
 A large group of dragons and companions were trying to figure out ways to open it.
-“Though, I got to wonder what this thing is hiding.”
-She brushes her hand against the cold stone as her fingers traces the carvings.
+“Though, I wonder what this thing is hiding.”
+She brushes her hand against the cold stone as her fingers trace the carvings.

-Zeraph came over and glanced down at the casket as well, wondering what was inside.
-He pulled out a scroll from his bag and placed it on top of the stone slab.
+Zeraph glanced down at the casket as well, wondering what was inside.
+He pulled a scroll from his bag and placed it on the stone slab.

 “What are you doing?”
 Agnis glanced over his shoulder.

-“Nothing of too much of an importance.”
-Zeraph spreads out the scroll and took out a charcoal.
+“Nothing of too much importance.”
+Zeraph spread out the scroll and took out charcoal.
 He started to smear the charcoal over the carved rune.
-He specifically picked the one that was large with smaller words written around it in a circle creating a sun like drawing with words.
+He specifically picked the large one with smaller words written around it in a circle creating a sun-like drawing with words.

 “Wait, why these hieroglyphs?”